Jessops: Financial difficulties (2019–present)

 ReSolve were appointed as administrators for JR Prop Limited, in December 2019.
 This company holds property leases and employs retail staff, the main trading company, Jessops Europe Limited, was not affected.

-On the 26 March 2021, Jessops went into administration for the third time in eight years, and announced that were considering a Company Voluntary Arrangement (CVA) which would allow it to survive.
+On the 26 March 2021, Jessops went into administration for the third time in eight years, and announced that were considering a company voluntary arrangement (CVA) which would allow it to survive.
 PJ Investment Group is offering to provide additional financial support if management can come up with a sustainable business plan.
 On 27 August 2021 Jessops successfully secured 100% approval of the CVA and PJ Investment Group invested several million pounds into the business in order to provide sufficient capital to grow the business.

 In the year to 1 October 2023, the company reported revenues of £19.97 million, a decrease of 7.5 per cent on the previous year leading to a £1.2 million loss.

-In July 2024, HM Revenue and Customs issued the company a winding-up petition due to its outstanding tax liability.
+In July 2024, HM Revenue and Customs issued the company a winding-up petition due to its outstanding tax liability; the petition was withdrawn shortly afterwards.